List of The Inbetweeners characters: Charlotte Hinchcliffe

-Charlotte "Big Jugs" Hinchcliffe is the most attractive and popular girl in the school and serves as Will's love interest throughout the series.
-She is very confident and has a reputation for being promiscuous, mentioning to Will that she has had "eleven lovers already".
+Charlotte Hinchcliffe is the most attractive and popular girl in the school and serves as Will's love interest throughout the series.
+She is very self-assured and has a reputation for being promiscuous, mentioning to Will that she has had "eleven lovers already".
 Despite her reputation and nickname, and the behaviour of many popular girls in the school (most notably Carli), Charlotte is a sweet, genuine and compassionate girl.
 She becomes romantically involved with Will in "Will Gets A Girlfriend", bonding with and kissing him at a party.
 She dates Will for a short while, but the relationship takes a bad turn after they fail to have sex properly, Will having falsely claimed to sleep with numerous girls before her.
-Unlike many popular students, Charlotte genuinely likes Will despite his tendency to parade his interactions with her and his attempts to intercept her relationships with other male students, and often makes a fool of himself in front of her and occasionally offends her.
+Unlike many popular students, Charlotte genuinely likes Will, despite his tendency to parade his interactions with her and his attempts to intercept her relationships with other male students; often making a fool of himself in front of her and occasionally offending her in the process.
 Nevertheless, she maintains a fondness for him, kissing him again in "Xmas Party".

-Charlotte and Will's relationship becomes troubled in Series 2.
+Charlotte and Will's relationship becomes troubled in series 2.
 In "Work Experience", Will tactlessly exaggerates his relationship with her to the men at the garage where he works, leaving Charlotte furious.
 Subsequently in "Will's Birthday", she has sex with Patrice (Simon's French exchange student) with Will walking in on the two of them doing so.
-Charlotte is away at university in Series 3 and makes a final appearance in "The Fashion Show" during a reading week; Will again attempts to win her over by abandoning his protest against the show.
+Charlotte is away at university in series 3 and makes a final appearance in "The Fashion Show" during a reading week; Will again attempts to win her over by abandoning his protest against the show.
 Despite showing considerable affection toward him, Charlotte ends any chance of a relationship by telling him she desires "someone like him" instead of Will himself.